 We walked a lot.
 And it was very hilly.
 We averaged 70 flights of stairs and 10+ miles a day, with 100+ miles over the course of the trip.
 Public transportation was excellent and meant we could make last-minute decisions about day trips and outings.
 We carried all of our belongings in fairly small (22-28L) backpacks and much preferred it to the rolling bags other tourists dragged up the hills and cobblestones.

-Stay tuned for part two, where we travel to Lisbon and explore castles, eat excellent pasta, and find the best baguette in the world (and we take that statement very seriously).
+Stay tuned for part 2, where we travel to Lisbon and explore castles, eat excellent pasta, and find the best baguette in the world (and we take that statement very seriously).